 But you can resist without missing out.
 Join the cause for easier, cheaper ice cream and stick it to The Man (In this case, The Man = those gadget manufacturers/merchants and recipe developer/writer types who expect you to have all these tools…oh, wait…) Um, let us redeem ourselves after years of enticing you, inciting envy and self-pity with our more complicated ice cream ideas—which are wonderful if you happen to have an ice cream maker!
 (Just saying.)

-But if you don’t have an ice cream machine, here are seven ways you can make homemade ice cream without one.
+But if you don’t have an ice cream machine, here are eight ways you can make homemade ice cream without one.
 (We skipped the liquid nitrogen ice cream option because, while certainly nifty, we don’t want anyone shattering off fingertips in the pursuit of dessert.)

 1. Go Bananas